makingkaiser/resume-gpt/README.md

 Then, navigate to the file path where the 'src' folder is and run 'npm install' in the terminal.

 This will install the required dependencies.
-Do not update them, but just try npm start, which should open up a localhost:3000 in your browser.
+Do not update them, but just run `npm start`, which should open up a localhost:3000 in your browser.

-Finally, navigate to the 'flask-server' path again and run 'flask run'.
+Finally, navigate to the 'flask-server' path again and run `flask run`.

 ## About the Project
 **What’s the problem?**